-- This review takes place after a period of 6-8 weeks following the decision to implement a differentiated approach to the pupil - The Initial Concern Review is recorded using the form 'Action Steps following receipt of a SEND Initial Concern' - The meeting will be chaired by the SENCo & HOI or representative and will be attended by the pupil, parents, all key staff involved and any external professionals involved - Opinions of all will be valued and carefully considered - At the review a decision will be taken as to whether any further action is required.
-Possible outcomes include: - No further action is necessary. - Continue to monitor the pupil for an agreed time period, with a view to all parties agreeing to conduct a further review of the pupil's progress.
-(This and subsequent reviews at the Concern Stage are recorded on the form 'Action Steps following receipt of a SEND Initial Concern') - Place the pupil at SEND Support on the SEND register
+- This review takes place after a period of 6-8 weeks following the decision to implement a differentiated approach to the pupil - The Initial Concern Review is recorded using the 'Action Steps' form following receipt of a 'SEND Initial Concern' - The meeting will be chaired by the SENCo & HOI or representative; the pupil, parents, all key staff involved and any involved external professionals must be invited - Opinions of all will be valued and carefully considered - At the review, a decision will be taken as to whether any further action is required.
+Possible outcomes include: - o No further action is necessary - o Continued monitoring of the pupil for an agreed time period, with a view to all parties agreeing to a further review of the pupil's progress.
+(This, and subsequent reviews at the Concern Stage are recorded on the form 'Action Steps' following receipt of a SEND Initial Concern')